By ANDREW NELSON, Staff Writer | Published September 13, 2012

 I was honored to be a pallbearer at her Aug.
 25 funeral.
 I like being a pallbearer.
 It is the last time I can help a friend.
 It is one small way I can help deliver them to their final place of rest.

 At that point, I developed a profound fascination with the floor.
-Hand to God, I never stared so intently at my shoes and the floor then in those moments.
-I had just moved from New Hampshire and I can tell you how many times men at my former parishes had been called to the front of the faith community for a blessing.
+Hand to God, I never stared so intently at my shoes and the floor than in those moments.
+I had just moved from New Hampshire, and I can tell you how many times men at my former parishes had been called to the front of the faith community for a blessing.
 Zero.

 And at this point I should say, I am white.
 Most folks in the parish are not.
 St. Anthony is home to a vibrant black Catholic community.

 So, to review: Altar calls were not something I did.
 Ever.
 I was new.
-I was conscious that I would be the only white person amongst the two-dozen men.
+I was conscious that I would be the only white person among the two-dozen men.

 She persisted.
-Certainly, she must have me mistaken for someone else, I thought in my mind.
+Certainly, she must have me mistaken for someone else, I thought.